Benjamin Lambot

-Benjamin Lambot (born 2 May 1987) is a Belgian professional footballer who plays as a defender for RFC Liège.
+Benjamin Edouard Lambot (born 2 May 1987) is a Belgian professional footballer who plays as a defender for Belgian Division 1 club Schaerbeek.

 Career

 In January 2012, Lambot announced that he would be joining Lierse from Royal Antwerp during the summer transfer window on a free transfer.
 In January 2014 Lambot signed a one-year contract with the option of a second with Simurq.
 In December 2014, Lambot extended his Simurq contract until the end of the 2014–15 season.

 In 2020, NorthEast United signed Lambot for the 2020–21 Indian Super League season on a one-year deal.
 He scored 2 goals in 21 appearances for the Highlander.